Balloon Pop: Balloon Pop Remix

 Unlike the other games in the series which were inspired by EA's Bejeweled and/or Sega's Puyo Puyo, Remix was simply a direct clone of Bejeweled with Balloon Pop elements.
 The mushroom from the previous games was canned in place for a weird jellybean-shaped alien, who crash landed on Earth and needs help returning home.
 The objective is to keep the mana meter full by popping balloons.
 If the mana meter runs out, the game is over.

 Reception

-Balloon Pop (Wii/DS)
+Balloon Pop (Wii)

-IGN gave Balloon Pop an overall rating of 4.7 out of 10 ("bad"), calling it "a puzzle game that rips off many previous titles but forgot to borrow some challenge."
+IGN gave Balloon Pop on Wii an overall rating of 4.7 out of 10 ("bad"), calling it "a puzzle game that rips off many previous titles but forgot to borrow some challenge."

 In a 3 out 5 star review, GamesRadar+ concluded "until the Wii's software library offers better options for the price, it's a decent choice for genre dabblers and those seeking a simple diversion."